MicrosoftDocs/Dynamics-365-Operations.nl-nl/articles/fin-ops-core/fin-ops/get-started/service-description.md

 ### <a name="production-instance"></a>Productie-exemplaar

-Een Finance and Operations-omgeving waarin de klant de dagelijkse "live"  transacties en bedrijfsprocessen beheert.
+Een Finance and Operations-omgeving waarin de klant de dagelijkse live transacties en bedrijfsprocessen beheert.

 ### <a name="sandbox-environment"></a>Sandbox-omgeving